Complete Sample Social Studies Issue 2 SRQ

 (P) Immigration policy is essential in causing greater diversity in Singapore.

 (E) Singapore’s immigration policy is closely linked with the workforce needs of the country.
-In the 1980s, Singapore faced a declining population and a drain on highly skilled and talented people leaving Singapore to work elsewhere, such as doctors who went to Australia.
-The government encouraged another wave of immigration to counter the loss of talented people and a declining population which continues till today.
-The current policy focuses on encouraging higher-skilled foreigners to support our knowledge-based economy.
+In the 1980s, Singapore faced a declining population, and a brain drain as highly skilled and talented people left Singapore to work and stay overseas.
+The government encouraged immigration to the declining population.
+The current policy focuses on encouraging higher-skilled foreigners to settle down in Singapore to support our knowledge-based economy.

 (L) Therefore, having a favourable immigration policy is essential in causing greater diversity in Singapore.